Zhaoyi-Yan/Shift-Net_pytorch/README.md

 ## Masks
 Usually, **Keep the same setting of masks of between training and testing.**
 It is because the performance is highly-related to the masks your applied in training.
-The consistency of training and testing masks are crucial to get good performance.
+The consistency of training and testing masks is crucial to achieve good performance.

 | training | testing |
 | ----     | ----    |